Nithin-Kamineni/peekNshop/README.md

 Mattaparthi Nitish Veera: nitish.veera@ufl.edu github - VeeraNitish7

+### Deployment of the frontendapp of the application is [frontend peekNShop](https://ubiquitous-biscochitos-d3a939.netlify.app)
-### Deployment of the backend of thee application is [Back end peekNShop](https://git.heroku.com/pure-temple-70794.git)
+### Deployment of the backend of the application is [backend peekNShop](https://git.heroku.com/pure-temple-70794.git)